StakeDAO/stakeDAO-Liquid-Pools/rtoken-livepeer-experiment/README.md

 ganache-cli
 ```

-3) Compile the Livepeer Solidity v0.4 contracts and put them in the `rToken-livepeer-tests` build folder by executing:
+3) In the `rtoken-livepeer-tests-v4-contracts` directory, compile the Livepeer Solidity v0.4 contracts (which will be put in the `rToken-livepeer-tests` build folder) by executing:
 ```
 truffle compile
 ```
-In the `rtoken-livepeer-tests-v4-contracts` directory.

 4) In the `rtoken-livepeer-tests` directory run:
 ```